jyoung4242/DoubleDragonClone/contributing.md

-# Contributing to Grounded Beat ’Em Up Engine
+# Contributing to Path of the Fist

 Thank you for your interest in contributing!
 We welcome contributions of all kinds: bug fixes, new features, documentation, and design improvements.
 This document will guide you through the process and help keep contributions consistent and high-quality.